Nikaoto/nn.lua/readme.md

 $ love examples/approx/
 ```

-The controls are the arrow keys, hjkl, 'space' to train for one epoch and 'g' to
+The controls are the arrow keys, hjkl, and 'g' to toggle training.
+You should
-toggle training.
-You should get something like this:
+get something like this:

 ![examples/approx running in real time](./screenshots/nn-animation-approx.gif)